-Hours of Face to Face ECS Coaching Support Total 724 Hours
+Hours of Face to Face ECS Coaching Support Total 825 Hours

-2022-23 Montcalm Area ISD Continuous Improvement Plan Progress
+2023-24 Montcalm Area ISD Continuous Improvement Plan Progress

-- ♦ Three individual data meetings (as required by GSRP Implementation Manual) were held in person and via Zoom, using updated Model Data Guides to review individual classroom, subrecipient, and MAISD level data.
+- Three individual data meetings (as required by GSRP Implementation Manual) were held in person and via Zoom, using updated Model Data Guides to review individual classroom, subrecipient, and MAISD level data.
 Each sub-recipient was supported to improve individual classroom data considering My Teaching Strategies data, ASQ data, PELI data, and CLASS feedback.
-Math, Social Emotional Learning Literacy were the focus. - Average evaluation of the three data meetings held at the MAISD were as follows: - 82% felt the time spent was a valuable use of their time - 94% stated that they left with an updated implementation/action plan that tied to their analysis of their classroom data - 87% felt the materials for the day facilitated their learning and their team's productivity - Other professional development opportunities were provided at the MAISD for the Early Childhood community, GSRP teachers, and staff. - o Power of Play evaluation results: - 98% felt the time spent was a valuable use of their time. - 100% stated they left with the tools and strategies to successfully complete the next steps that were identified in this training.
+Math, Social Emotional Learning Literacy were the focus. - Average evaluation of the three data meetings held at the MAISD were as follows: - 75% felt the time spent was a valuable use of their time - 82% stated that they left with an updated implementation/action plan that tied to their analysis of their classroom data - 76% felt the materials for the day facilitated their learning and their team's productivity - Other professional development opportunities were provided at the MAISD for the Early Childhood community, GSRP teachers, and staff. - Math at Home: Family Engagement Framework evaluation results: - 87% felt the time spent was a valuable use of their time. - 81% stated they left with the tools and strategies to support families

-- 96% felt the materials for the day facilitated their learning and their team's productivity. - Conscious Discipline evaluation results: - 100% felt the time spent was a valuable use of their time. - 91% stated they left with the tools and strategies to successfully complete the next steps that were identified in this training. - 95% felt the materials for the day facilitated their learning and their team's productivity - ♦ Inclusive Classroom Profile and TPOT implementation support training occurred through GSRP Early Childhood Specialist coaching.
+- 79% felt the materials for the day facilitated their learning and their team's productivity. - o Neurodevelopment Trauma evaluation results: - 92% felt the time spent was a valuable use of their time. - 88% stated they left with the tools and strategies to support families - 80% felt the materials for the day facilitated their learning and their team's productivity - Prevent, teach, reinforce, and Early Childhood MTSS leadership series trainings occurred through GSRP Early Childhood coaching network.
 This work continued to build our Early Childhood Multi-Tiered System of Support (MTSS).

-2022-23 Highlights of Montcalm Great Start Readiness Classrooms
+2023-24 Highlights of Montcalm Great Start Readiness Classrooms

-- Serviced 389 children in 24 classrooms and supported 24 teaching teams. - ♦ Collaborated with 0-5 early childhood service providers in Montcalm County to provide support to all GSRP families for resource and referral information. - Early Childhood Mathematics preschool professional development and support were provided. - Continued to partner with private preschool providers to support the development of high-quality programs in Montcalm County.
-Brought on one new CBO to support access. - ♦ Continued to support Multi-Tiered System of Support (MTSS) model for preschool with a focus on literacy, math, and social-emotional development.
-Supported certification in TPOT, CLASS, and ICP. - ♦ Conducted three School Readiness Advisory Council meetings (as required per GSRP manual) of an average of 17 parent participants. - ♦ Supported building inclusion capacity with EC coaches: ICP, DEC, and over 25 hours of professional development specific to inclusion for coaching staff. - ♦ Inclusion support continued at the preschool level as a priority in 2022-23.
+- Serviced 418 children in 25 classrooms and supported 25 teaching teams. - Collaborated with 0-5 early childhood service providers in Montcalm County to provide support to all GSRP families for resource and referral information. - Early Childhood Mathematics preschool professional development and support were provided. - Continued to partner with private preschool providers to support the development of highquality programs in Montcalm County. - Continued to support Multi-Tiered System of Support (MTSS) model for preschool with a focus on literacy, math, and social-emotional development.
+Continue to support certification in TPOT, CLASS, and ICP for new coaching staff. - Conducted three School Readiness Advisory Council meetings (as required per GSRP manual) of an average of 23 parent participants. - Supported building inclusion capacity with EC coaches: ICP, Literacy and Math Essentials, and over 25 hours of professional development specific to inclusion for coaching staff. - Inclusion support continued at the preschool level as a priority in 2023-24.
 Supported LEA's transition from traditional ECSE to GSRP classroom including coaching, training, and consultation.
-Preparation with seven local school districts to support inclusive enrollment in their home districts. - ◆ Targeted Early Math Essentials, Implementation, Coaching and PELI fidelity support with teaching teams to provide individual classroom growth and increase staff capacity.
+Preparation with seven local school districts to support inclusive enrollment in their home districts. - Targeted Early Math Essentials, Implementation, Coaching and PELI fidelity support with teaching teams to provide individual classroom growth and increase staff capacity.

-2022-23 Parent Satisfaction Survey Results for GSRP Programming
+2023-24 Parent Satisfaction Survey Results for GSRP Programming

-94% said that GSRP prepared their child for kindergarten.
+95% said that GSRP prepared their child for kindergarten.

-95% said that GSRP helped their child grow socially and emotionally.
+96% said that GSRP helped their child grow socially and emotionally.

-94% said that GSRP helped develop their child's thinking skills.
+95% said that GSRP helped develop their child's thinking skills.

-92% said that GSRP supported their child's academic skills.
+95% said that GSRP supported their child's academic skills.

-93% said that GSRP supported their child's physical development.
+94% said that GSRP supported their child's physical development.

-94% stated that GSRP provided a variety of activities for parents to participate in the program.
+93% stated that GSRP provided a variety of activities for parents to participate in the program.

-97% stated that scheduled parent-teacher meetings or school events/activities met their needs
+94% stated that scheduled parent-teacher meetings or school events/activities met their needs.